xinyi-wang02/ac2152024_group_X/README.md

 4. **Evaluation Metrics**
    We acknowledge that performance evaluation should go beyond accuracy.
 Future work should incorporate additional performance metrics such as precision, recall, and F1 score to provide a more comprehensive assessment of model performance.

-5. **Cloud Run Job Timeout**
-   Although we successfully containerized the model training step and submitted it to a Cloud Run job, the job did not complete successfully due to a timeout issue.
-Future efforts could involve leveraging GCP GPU resources to train new models using Cloud Run jobs, thereby reducing the risk of timeouts and increasing computational efficiency.

 ---